Skip to main content

 • Biometrics confirmation letter

 Your study permit is issued at the port of entry.
-Ensure all documents are organized and accessible — CBSA will finalize and stamp your permit upon entry.
+Ensure all documents are organized and accessible, officers will finalize and stamp your permit upon entry.

 Working During Studies and the PGWP Pathway to PR

-• On-campus work: Full-time students may work on campus without a separate work permit, subject to conditions.
+• On-campus work: Eligible full-time students at a public DLI may generally work on campus without a separate work permit, subject to conditions.

-• Canadian Experience Class (CEC): After 1 year of skilled work experience in Canada on your PGWP, you may be eligible for Express Entry through CEC — one of the most reliable paths to permanent residence for former international students.
+• Canadian Experience Class (CEC): After gaining skilled Canadian work experience on your PGWP, you may become eligible for Express Entry through the CEC, a common path to permanent residence for former international students.
+Eligibility and selection are not guaranteed.

 Study → PGWP → CEC → PR is one of the clearest pathways to Canadian permanent residence.
 The key is choosing a PGWP-eligible program and maintaining status throughout your studies.
 Use theProgram Finder to explore PR programs after graduation.